 One of Salt Lake's favorite family attractions in the Wairhouse, a trampoline park where you can book time to jump on your very own trampoline or in a room full of dozens.
 With more than 35,000 square feet, the Wairhouse has plenty of activities for those who aren't trampoline fans, including basketball lanes, dodgeball courts, and more.

 Fat Cats combines a bowling alley with an arcade, pizza place and Mexican restaurant.
 It's not an original idea, but Fat Cats beats out the competition with consistently decent food and a clean, high-energy atmosphere.
 It's a great place for a birthday party, reunion or family outing.

-The Double Key Treasure Hunts kit for Salt Lake City lets you solve a mystery and explore SLC at the same time.
-At the end, you'll find a real treasure.
-It's a unique and memorable activity for family and friend groups.Continue to 17 of 18 below.
+A Double Key treasure hunt kit lets you solve a mystery and explore Salt Lake City at the same time.
+A kit serves as a self-guided tour, leading you along to various historic sites.
+In the end, you'll find a real treasure.
+It's a unique and memorable activity for family and friend groups.

 Wheeler Historic Farm is a Salt Lake County Parks and Recreation facility, open to the public 365 days a year.
-It is a working farm and the cows, horses, chickens, pigs, sheep, turkeys, goats, and rabbits serve an agricultural purpose.
-The Farm features vendors, entertainment, blacksmith demonstrations, wool spinning, and sheep shearing on a daily basis as well as special Halloween and Easter events, a Farmer's Market, and summer camps.
+It is a working farm, and the cows, horses, chickens, pigs, sheep, turkeys, goats, and rabbits serve an agricultural purpose.
+The farm features vendors, entertainment, blacksmith demonstrations, wool spinning, and sheep shearing on a daily basis as well as special Halloween and Easter events, a farmers market, and summer camps.

 There is no admission to enter the grounds, which are open dawn until dusk.
 There are fees for activities such as wagon rides, milking the cow and special events.